 Maritime Laws and Acts

 The protections offered to maritime workers are laid out in a set of laws called maritime or admiralty law.
-These are federal laws and this means that federal courts enforce them.
-This applies to any accident that happens on the high seas or in “navigable waters”, which is defined as any body of water that allows trade between nations or states.
+These are federal laws and this means that federal courts typically enforce them.

 Longshore and Harbor Workers Compensation Act

-This act allows for longshore and harbor workers to claim under the same rights that seamen have under the Jones Act.
+This act allows for longshore and harbor workers to recover for injuries and wrongful death on the job.

 It covers: